Tecla/Rsd/README.md

 It will deposit the build results in `build/Linux.<platform>/opt/src/libRsd.a`.
 Note that there are also `build_debug` and `build_profile` targets

-If for some reason you modify the parser and grammars, you must go into the `src/lemon` directory and run `make`.
-It will rerun the parser generator and put the modified grammar source/header in the right place for you.
+The parser and grammars should automatically be built.
+If you wish to manually build them, you must go into the `src/lemon` directory and run `make`.
+It will rerun the parser generator and put the modified grammar source/header in the src directory for you.
+Beware that the waf build system may be confused by the presence of those generated .cpp/.h files, though, so if you go back to building with waf you should `make distclean` in the `src/lemon` directory to clear out those files.

 ### OS X